Reuben Abati: Education

-Abati graduated from the University of Calabar, Nigeria in 1985.
-He later studied at the University of Ibadan as a University Scholar.
+Abati graduated from the University of Calabar in 1985.
+He later studied at the University of Ibadan as a university scholar.

-He holds a PhD in Theatre Arts, specializing in Dramatic Literature, Theory and Criticism from the University of Ibadan (1990); a bachelor's degree in law from Lagos State University, Lagos (1999); a professional training certificate in journalism from the College of Journalism, University of Maryland, College Park, United States (1996–97); and a Certificate in Management and Leadership from the Said Business School, University of Oxford (2015).
-Abati now graduates with master's degree in international law and diplomacy studies from the university of Lagos 2025.
+He holds a PhD in theatre arts, specialising in dramatic literature, theory and criticism from the University of Ibadan (1990); a bachelor's degree in law from Lagos State University (1999); a professional training certificate in journalism from the College of Journalism, University of Maryland, College Park, United States (1996–1997); and a Certificate in Management and Leadership from the Saïd Business School, University of Oxford (2015).
+In 2025, Abati obtained a master's degree in international law and diplomacy studies from the University of Lagos.

 Career

 Journalistic career

-Abati originally started his career as a university lecturer, teaching courses in drama and literature at the Olabisi Onabajo University, Ago-Iwoye, Ogun State, South West Nigeria.
+Abati began his career as a university lecturer, teaching drama and literature at the Olabisi Onabajo University, Ago-Iwoye, Ogun State.

-Between 2000 and 2011, Reuben Abati was also a member and co-presenter of the television discussion programme, Patito's Gang, founded by Professor Pat Utomi.
-Between 2003 and 2007, he served as a member of the Governing Council of Olabisi Onabanjo University, Ago-Iwoye, Ogun State and was a member of the Board of the Lagos State Security Trust Fund (2007-2011).
+Between 2000 and 2011, Abati was a member and co-presenter of the television discussion programme Patito's Gang, founded by Pat Utomi.
+Between 2003 and 2007, he served on the governing council of Olabisi Onabanjo University, Ago-Iwoye, Ogun State, and was also a member of the board of the Lagos State Security Trust Fund (2007-2011).

-Before working in government, Reuben Abati was chairman of the editorial board at The Guardian Newspapers, a privately owned, independent Nigerian newspaper from 2000 to 2011.
-He also was Editorial Page Editor and columnist, running two columns per week.
+Before working in government, Abati was chairman of the editorial board at The Guardian, a privately owned Nigerian newspaper from 2000 to 2011.
+He also was an editorial page editor and columnist, writing two columns per week.

-Working at the Presidency
+Work at the presidency

-In 2011, he was appointed Special Adviser, Media and Publicity and as Official Spokesperson to President Goodluck Jonathan of Nigeria.
-In that capacity, he was responsible for managing the President's media office, media relations and leading the Presidency's public communications team.
+In 2011, he was appointed Special Adviser on Media and Publicity and official spokesperson to President Goodluck Jonathan.
+In the role, he was responsible for managing the president's media office, media relations and leading the presidency's public communications team.

-Post Presidency media work
+Post-presidency media work

-After his stint in government, Reuben Abati returned to journalism, writing his regular two columns in The Guardian newspaper (Fridays and Sundays).
-He subsequently moved to ThisDay newspaper where he now writes a Tuesday column titled: TuesdayWithReubenAbati.
-He is a presenter of Arise News' The Morning Show, alongside Ojy Okpe and is actively engaged as a consultant on media and public policy issues.
+After leaving government, Abati returned to journalism, writing his regular columns in The Guardian newspaper on Fridays and Sundays.
+He subsequently moved to ThisDay newspaper, where he writes a Tuesday column titled "Tuesday With Reuben Abati".
+He is also a presenter of Arise News' The Morning Show, alongside Ojy Okpe, and works as a consultant on media and public policy issues.